Buffering Britain · Working Note

 Abstract

-The UK-wide estimate uses actual national operator speeds from Opensignal (January 2026) but relies on assumed congestion severity outside London, where no published time-of-day speed data exists at the sub-national level.
-Latency degradation during congestion plausibly adds losses of a similar order of magnitude, but no published time-of-day latency data exists for UK mobile networks; the note presents illustrative latency welfare calculations that await empirical calibration.
-These losses are attributable to insufficient cell-site density, which is substantially constrained by local planning decisions on mast approvals.
+Latency degradation during congestion plausibly adds further losses of similar order, but no published time-of-day latency data exists for UK mobile networks; we present illustrative latency calculations that await empirical calibration.
+Both the London and UK-wide welfare losses are attributable to insufficient cell-site density, which is substantially constrained by local planning decisions on mast approvals.

 Model